 Our volunteers play a vital role to ensure we are providing the best possible service to our residents.

 You will need to provide 2 names of referees who will be contacted by phone.
 The City must undertake criminal history record checks on prospective Meals on Wheels volunteers.
-You can download the volunteer handbook and application form.

 For more information about volunteering, please contact: